bf-enterprise-solutions/ed.bf/README.md

 - `=` to print the current line number.
 Even if the line is empty.
 - newline to go to next line.
 - `-` to go to previous line.
+- `!` to evaluate Brainfuck code on the current line contents.
+Given that Brainfuck implies no underlying OS, there's no shell.
+Thus, the meta-evaluation of Brainfuck code is as close to ed's `!` meaning as we can get :)
 - `q` to exit bfed.

 ### Bfed-min